shrubberysoft/homophony/README.md

 There is a known issue that the mini-webserver does not serve static files, so your browser may not be able to access Javascript or CSS used by your app.

+The browser will persist cookies accross requests, so things like user sessions should work.

 Example application
 ===================